gui1117/ruga/GDD.md

 ##TODO

-* column system
-* use rust decodable derive in configuration (no from string in entities creation
+* impl enum in configuration from_toml ...
 * castle definition independant from config.toml and assets
+* better circle rectangle collision: use math
+* event loop: ups=fps ?

 * input : + joysticks
 * menu:
   * note castle
-* better circle rectangle collision: use math
-* event loop: ups=fps ?

 * color with transparency for portal
 * window creation catch error and try whitout vsync and then without multisampling